+44 2081 444 580

 - Best time to sail in Costa Brava, Spain

-This period also coincides with several popular local festivals, such as the Sea Star Festival in Umag (May) and the Hideout Festival on Pag Island (June), which can add vibrant cultural experiences to your sailing itinerary.
-For sailing enthusiasts interested in maritime traditions, the Split Sailing Festival and Mrduja Regatta in September/October offer exciting events to witness or participate in.
+This period also aligns with Croatia’s vibrant festival season, adding a cultural touch to your voyage.
+Music lovers can catch the Sea Star Festival in Umag (May) or the Hideout Festival on Pag Island (June), while sailing enthusiasts will enjoy the Split Sailing Festival and Mrduja Regatta in September and October.

 Best time to sail in Northern Europe

-While you have a little more leeway in your booking times for trips along the Mediterranean or the Adriatic, sailing in the North Sea or the Baltic Sea requires some much tighter scheduling--but it’s well worth the planning!
+While you have a little more leeway in your booking times for trips along the Mediterranean or the Adriatic, sailing in the North Sea or the Baltic Sea requires much tighter scheduling, but it’s well worth the planning!

 The Baltic Sea, the world’s largest brackish water sea, is prized for its many sheltered harbors, historic port towns, and calm sailing conditions thanks to minimal tidal influence.
 While summer temperatures range from 53°F (12°C) to 77°F (25°C), the Baltic Sea region also offers unique sailing challenges like navigating narrow straits and archipelagos, especially around Sweden’s Stockholm Archipelago and Finland’s Turku Archipelago.